wpmed-videowiki/tts-hausa/README.md

-# Hause TTS for VideoWiki
+# Hausa TTS for VideoWiki
+A lightweight microservice to convert Hause text to speech

+## Pre-requisits
+- docker
+- docker compose

+## Running the service
+- docker compose up -d